HomeMusic & AudioiPad

 5. YouTube Music

-The catalog here is unmatched, especially for live versions, remixes and obscure tracks that never hit other services.
+The catalog here is very large, especially for live versions, remixes and obscure tracks that never hit other services.
 On iPad the now playing screen and the switch between audio and video feels natural for couch listening.
 The free tier works with ads and interruptions.
 Premium removes them and unlocks background play and downloads, which is what makes it worth keeping for travel.

 6. Incredibox